sam-maverick/enhanced-messageme/README.md

 Welcome!
+This is **Enhanced Messageme**, a messaging platform for mobile devices with a middleware dubbed **PP platform** for secure image sharing.
+The middleware automatically encrypts and decrypts the pictures shared over the messaging app, and uses remote attestation APIs (Android's Play Integrity and iOS' App Attest) to certify that the recipient does not break the security of ephemeral messaging features.

-This is **Enhanced Messageme**, a messaging platform for mobile devices with a middleware dubbed **PP platform**.
-This project is based on a fork of [Messageme](https://github.com/sam-maverick/messageme/) (CC BY 4.0, Joel Samper and Bernardo Ferreira), which is a playground messaging app that we take as our base.
+This project is based on a fork of [Messageme](https://github.com/sam-maverick/messageme/) (CC BY 4.0, Joel Samper and Bernardo Ferreira), which is a no-frills playground messaging app that we take as our base.
 Both projects are for testing and academic purposes.

-You can deploy Enhanced Messageme on a single computer.
+You can deploy the Enhanced Messageme project on a single computer.
 It is composed of:

 - emclient: This is a messaging app that features the ability to exchange text and pictures over private chats among users.
 For the client, you can use either emulators or physical devices.
 NOTE: If you want to run phone emulators, it is highly recommended to deploy this project on a bare metal machine, not a virtual machine.
 - emserver: The server of the messaging platform